kxue43/dot-files/docs/content/notes/debian-12-desktop.md

 ---

 This document covers how to set up an x64 Debian 12 as a developer machine.
-It is geared towards Go, Java, Python and JavaScript development.
+It is geared towards Go, Java, Python, JavaScript and Java development.

 All commands on this page should be executed from the user's home directory.